ZenithVal/OSCLock/README.md

 # OSCLock
 An OSC timer app that can optionally unlock a bluetooth lock that uses the ESmartLock phone app.
-It's been well tested it with [this lock.](https://amzn.to/3JAGxmm) A simple use case might be throwing regular keys into a lockbox secured by the bluetooth lock.
+It's been well tested it with [this lock.](https://amzn.to/3JAGxmm)
+<br> A simple use case might be throwing regular keys into a lockbox secured by the bluetooth lock.

-⚠ Keep in mind bluetooth can be unreliable.
-BE SAFE ⚠
+:warning: Keep in mind bluetooth can be unreliable.
+BE SAFE :warning:

 [[_TOC_]]